 Imagine yourself cooking a simple vegetable curry.
 As you wash the vegetables, be aware of the dirt and how the water is removing the dirt.
 This vegetable is getting ready to be incorporated into a higher life form.
 It is going from plant life to human life.

 These are some of the ideas.
 You can have your own interpretations.
 Gradually these interpretations will make you more aware of the work that you are doing.
 Careful observation will become a habit.
 It will happen with natural childlike awe that we had once we were toddlers.

+Some ideas and interpretations of small acts of life help us realize the abundance of already existing meaning in life, rather than going in an endless futile search for it.
+The essence of life is to “know thyself” and not to “make thyself”.
+Ancient proverbs and precepts very beautifully convey the great philosophies of life.
+For example, there is ancient Indian saying – karat karat abhyas ke Jada mati hoye sujana, rasari aavata jata hi Sil par parat nisa.
 The proverb means that through constant practice, even a dull mind can become sharp, like the way even a soft rope can make a mark on the stone by constant rubbing.
 (Rope of the well can make a permanent mark on the stone wall of the well).
 Now, thousands of people must have used the rope for pulling water out of the well, but one in millions with an aware mind can observe a philosophy on a stone wall.